Show All Answers

 No, Plano Fire Rescue does not give out smoke alarms at the fire stations.

-Plano Fire-Rescue has a Smoke Alarm Assistance Hotline which explains the services and help that can be provided to citizens by Plano Fire-Rescue concerning smoke alarms.
+Plano Fire-Rescue can provide assistance with smoke alarms in specific situations, visit the Smoke Alarm Assistance page or call the Hotline which explains the services and help that can be provided to citizens by Plano Fire-Rescue concerning smoke alarms.
 Please call the Hotline at (972) 941-7471.

 Please do not bring medical waste (which includes syringes/needles and expired or unwanted medications).
 Visit the Residential Services Household Chemicals web page for more information on how to properly dispose of these items.

 For information on fire extinguisher disposal visit the Household Chemical Collection web page.

 You may drop off your worn and tattered flags off at any Plano Fire Station and we will see that they are properly retired.
 To find your nearest Plano Fire Station visit our Fire Station Information web page.